Civil and criminal cases are delicate, and litigators in New York build them by filing a subpoena for pieces of evidence and statements.

 A Substitute Subpoena

 Filing a subpoena for records is ideal if your witnesses are reluctant to be on the stand.
-The witness can supply the physical
+Instead of relying solely on oral testimony, a subpoena duces tecum supplies the physical documents admissible before the court.
+These records could provide evidence supporting your arguments.

 Timely Legal Support Services in New York